huilyu2/project-spring2017/part3/README.md

 ### Authors: Yuxiang Ling & Yuwei Chen of Group Athena
 This part of Data Visualization aims to build a function to visualize the overview of the data

-The test data is made my outselves.
+The test data is designed my ourselves.

 Packages be used: folium, vincent, pandas, numpy